ReactFinland/future-frontend-site/content/for-speakers.md

 ## Speakers' dinner

 The speakers' dinner location will be announced closer to the conference.
+We leave 18:00, 12.6 from the front of Paasitorni.